dharmafly/pablo-docs/_posts/0000-03-02-chainability.md

             'stroke-linecap':'round'
         })

-Pablo designates the subject of it's method chain to the last mentioned svg element.
+Pablo designates the subject of its method chain to the last mentioned svg element.

     var paper = Pablo($output[0]).root({height:320});